Uncontested election: Single-winner elections

 An uncontested single-winner election may be termed a walkover, a term originating in horse racing.
 Election walkovers are called acclamation in Canada.

-In one-party states that hold elections, such as all present-day communist states, elections have often involved a single candidate of the ruling party; compulsory voting for such candidates reinforce the party's hegemony and increase democratic participation and awareness.
+In dictatorial countries that hold elections, such as dominant-party and one-party states, elections for major state offices often involve a single candidate of the ruling party, occasionally with a "token" alternative candidate presented by a bloc party or the controlled opposition; however, the candidate of the ruling party is guaranteed to be elected even in those cases where token candidates do run against them.
+Some regimes, such as the Brazilian military regime and all communist states, decided to elect their major state offices indirectly to further reduce the already-slim possibility of an opposition victory, since it is easier to coerce a legislature or an electoral college into voting for the regime's candidate than to fake millions of fraudulent votes in a direct election; for example, the fascist Estado Novo regime in Portugal moved its presidential elections from a direct popular vote to an indirect election by the National Assembly, following opposition candidate Humberto Delgado's better-than-expected showing in the 1958 Portuguese presidential election.

+More minor offices, such as the national legislature, are more varied; some regimes follow the pattern of a single candidate for each seat, while others allow an election between several candidates from the ruling party.
+The same regime may switch between these approaches depending on how much it has consolidated power: for example, when Malawi was under the one-party rule of the MCP between 1964 and 1994, parliamentary elections initially featured exactly one candidate for each seat handpicked by president Hastings Banda, but beginning in 1978 they featured a choice between multiple candidates, who nonetheless all had to swear allegiance to Banda.

 In illiberal democracy, walkovers may be a suspicious sign of electoral fraud, or gerrymandering to prevent other candidates from participating.

 In a two-party system, a walkover may be the sign of a very strong mandate or unanimous support.
 Sometimes an opposing party will nominate a paper candidate to provide nominal opposition, or the opposition boycotts the election and a ruling party supporter provides a paper opponent to prevent a walkover, as in four Northern Ireland by-elections in 1986.

 Multi-party systems that have held uncontested presidential elections by popular vote include Algeria, Iceland, (Note: In 1945, 1949, 1956, 1960, 1964, 1976, 1984, 1992, 2000, and 2008.)
 Ireland, (Note: In 1938, 1952, 1974, 1976, 1983, and 2004.)
 Singapore, and Zimbabwe.
 The form an uncontested election can take depends on the country: in Ireland, Iceland, and Singapore, the single candidate is automatically declared elected without a vote, but in Austria, the election becomes a referendum on the single candidate's election.